 Your Interest Gets Most of Your Payments

-The biggest complaint among student borrowers is high interest rates.
-After graduation, most student borrowers can only afford to make monthly payments that see most of their hard earned money go toward paying down the accumulated interest.
+The biggest complaint among student borrowers is a high interest rate.
+After graduation, most student borrowers can only afford to make monthly payments that see most of their hard-earned money go toward paying down the accumulated interest.
 If this sounds like you, you deserve better.

 Truly Lacking Customer Service

-According to the reviews online, Bank of Baroda’s customer service might among the worst of Indian banks.
-Once customer went so far as to call the bank “one of the worst customer service[s] online.”
+According to online reviews, Bank of Baroda’s customer service might be among the worst of Indian banks.
+One customer went so far as to call the bank “one of the worst customer service[s] online.”
 That’s not what student borrowers want to hear about the bank they’ve entered into a potentially decades-long business relationship.
-Not only does it speak volumes about the professionalism of Bank of Baroda, but also of how it views it’s student borrowers.
+Not only does it speak volumes about the professionalism of Bank of Baroda, but also how it views it’s student borrowers.

 You’re Likely Paying More with a Variable Interest Rate

-Unfortunately for student borrowers, Indian banks don’t offer fixed interest rates on student loans–this includes Baroda.
-And with rates rising above that average more often than they fall below it, it means you’re making a smaller contribution toward your principal balance each month while the Baroda makes more money off of your loan.
+Unfortunately for student borrowers, Indian banks don’t offer fixed interest rates on student loans—this includes Baroda.
+And with rates rising above that average more often than they fall below it, it means you’re making a smaller contribution toward your principal balance each month while the Bank of Baroda makes more money from your loan.